A simple but effective, “get more done in less time“ practice

 Treat it like training for a marathon.

-If you run too much, your performance degrades over time which leads to diminishing returns and injury.
+If you run too much, your performance degrades over time which leads to higher injury risk.
 You need rest days and breaks, as well a s a plan to ensure peak sustainable performance.

-At work, the same thing is true, if you work too many hours, your productivity drops, you get miserable and are at an increase risk for illness.
+At work, the same thing is true, if you work too many hours, your productivity drops, you get miserable and are at an increased risk of burnout and getting sick.

 Here’s your antidote.
 Take more QUALITY breaks during the day.